grettke/be2/README.md

 ```

-*Nothing further* beyond 𝙏𝙇𝘿𝙍 is required: it contains the single example necessary to get the desired behavior.
+**Nothing further beyond 𝙏𝙇𝘿𝙍 is required: it contains the single example necessary to get the desired behavior.**

-Everything _following_ provides some examples, explains the context and justification for the approach, and finally walks through my _highly personalized process_ to configuring `be2` for use in both the shell and [Keyboard Maestro](https://www.keyboardmaestro.com/main/).
+Everything _following_ provides some examples, explains the context and justification for the approach, and finally walks through my _highly personalized process_ to configuring `be2` for use in both the Bash shell and [Keyboard Maestro](https://www.keyboardmaestro.com/main/).

 ## About